 Okay – this sounds bold.
 Let’s find a silver-bullet solution to unknown errors, right?

-You might be in luck, though – in my experience, most of the times you get this error while provisioning new sites, this is actually just yet another example of the URL being already reserved for a deleted site.
+You might be in luck, though – in my experience, most of the time you get this error while provisioning new sites, this is actually just yet another example of the URL being already reserved for a deleted site.
 And that’s usually easy to fix!

 This one’s fairly straightforward to fix.
-You’ll just have to make sure to either use another URL for your new site, or remove the existing (but deleted) site from the recycle bin.
+You’ll just have to make sure to either use another URL for your new site or remove the existing (but deleted) site from the recycle bin.

 I’ve written about the topic before, so I’ll just be citing myself.
-You can check this page below out for instructions on how to fix this issue!
+You can check this page below for instructions on how to fix this issue!